lume/asdom/README.md

 main()
 ```

-If you use a tools like Webpack or Rollup to bundle your application, or if you
+If you use a tool like Webpack or Rollup to bundle your application, or if you
 know how to write import maps for native ES Modules, then you can use
 Node.js-style import specifiers instead: